Skip to main content

 Result

-Findings from NORC’s evaluation will guide the future scaling of SDOH-based health IT solutions across diverse service domains and institutions.
+Findings from NORC’s evaluation will guide the future scaling of health IT solutions across a variety of service domains and institutions.

-The evaluation will summarize the technical feasibility of implementing shared care plans between health care and social service organizations, demonstrating their potential for widespread adoption.
-Key challenges and facilitators identified during implementation will provide a clear path for overcoming common barriers and capitalizing on facilitators in similar initiatives.
-The comprehensive report will serve as a valuable resource for policymakers, health IT developers, and health system leaders, offering essential best practices and deployment strategies.
-This foundational work lays the groundwork for broader adoption of interoperable, SDOH-based health IT solutions, ultimately enhancing service delivery and health outcomes on a larger scale.
+The evaluation summarized the technical feasibility of designing and implementing a shared electronic care plan between a health care and social service organization, demonstrating their potential for widespread adoption across similar organizations.
+By distilling insights from various stakeholders involved in the effort, key challenges and facilitators for design and implementation that were identified provide lessons learned and suggestions for overcoming common barriers and capitalizing on facilitators in similar initiatives.
+This foundational work lays the groundwork for broader adoption of interoperable health IT solutions across unique settings, ultimately enhancing service delivery and health outcomes on a larger scale.

 Project Leads